codelingo/lingo/_examples/README.md

 https://medium.com/modern-user-interfaces/architectural-tips-for-people-still-writing-ui-in-blaze-a034d7bc6d0#.j27goo6ef
 Embedded systems with restricted APIs
 Extending package boundaries and API contracts
+If a todo is removed, check the todo was addressed.

 Juju queries:
 indicate there's a relationship between certupdater and apiserver